vanberge/learn-gcp-terraform/README.md

 # learn-gcp-terraform

 ### Intro
 In this stage, we'll build on the foundational [stage-1](https://github.com/vanberge/learn-gcp-terraform/tree/stage-1) knowlege, which covers an introduction to Terraform on Google Cloud Platform (GCP).
-The stage 2 focus will be breaking the Terraform configuration into separe modules (where stage-1 had everything in a single main.tf), as well as the use of variables and outputs.
+The stage 2 focus will be breaking the Terraform configuration into separate modules (where stage-1 had everything in a single main.tf), as well as the use of variables and outputs.
 We'll also create additional infrastructure services, including a Google Kubernetes Engine (GKE) cluster, and Google Cloud Storage bucket.

 The file structure is as follows:
 ```